Having problems with your GP practice, but not sure what you can do? We can help.

 Posting your letter to the practice either by hand or recorded delivery.

-Raising your concerns with the local Integrated Care Board (ICB)
+If the practice manager cannot help, you may need to raise your concerns with the local Integrated Care Board (ICB)

 Who is the ICB?